Calanthe/Calanthe.github.io/_drafts/lost-in-cyberspace-vr.markdown

 One of the trickiest part of the game was generating the unique codes in such a way that they will correspond to each other in two remote devices.
 There is no unique url parameter or any id that has to generated and shared between a pair of players.
 The magic lies in the method of generating the codes found on nodes in the maze.

-As mentioned before, each maze is described by 4 parameters: `connections`, `sectors` (can be also called as `colors`), `traps` and `target`.
+As mentioned before, each maze is described by 4 parameters: `connections`, `sectors`, `traps` and `target`.
 Based on the network's object representation, the unique codes for each of those parameters are generated and hidden in the maze, one in each sector.

 <div class='image center no-mobile'>
 <img src='/assets/cyberspace/code_in_maze.png' alt='Example code found in the maze'>